hashicorp/consul/website/source/docs/agent/options.html.markdown

   the format of this file, read the "Configuration Files" section below.
   This option can be specified multiple times to load multiple configuration files.
-If it is specified multiple times, configuration files loaded later will merge with configuration files loaded earlier, with the later values overriding the earlier values.
+If it is specified multiple times, configuration files loaded later will merge with configuration files loaded earlier.
+During a config merge, single-value keys (string, int, bool) will simply have their values replaced, while list types will be appended together.

 * `-config-dir` - A directory of configuration files to load.
-Consul will load all files in this directory ending in ".json" as configuration files in alphabetical order.
+Consul will load all files in this directory ending in ".json" as configuration files in alphabetical order using the same merge routine as the `config-file` option above.
 For more information on the format of the configuration files, see the "Configuration Files" section below.

 * `-data-dir` - This flag provides a data directory for the agent to store state.
   This is required for all agents.
 The directory should be durable across reboots.